Globall - Baseball Hack Day 2018

 Baseball Hack Day is a fun, friendly one-day hacking competition.
 It takes place in Boston, Montreal, Chicago, San Diego, and Toronto.
 It is the day where area baseball minds come together and see what cool projects can be created within a limited time.
 The project could be (but is not limited to) a tool, app, website, or data visualization.
 For the Toronto hack teams, we would have to present our final solutions to judges made of members of the Toronto Blue Jays front office and Rogers Communications.

 Our team came together at this hackathon for the love of baseball.
 Baseball is not considered as much as a global sport to the levels of saying soccer or basketball.
 We wanted to showcase the talents of baseball are growing outside the United States, and that some of the greatest players have played for Major League Baseball.

-We wanted Globall to basically run as “The Google Maps of Baseball”, without the heavy statistics covered by every sports website that covers baseball.
+We wanted Globall to run as “The Google Maps of Baseball”, without the heavy statistics covered by every sports website that covers baseball.

 We later ran into issues that Google Maps required latitude and longitude coordinates to accurately place markers, versus city names.
 In terms of presenting the information, we looked at AirBnB.com use of keeping a plane open for the map while updating on search.